And93/protractor-puppeteer-plugin/README.md

     More information about this class you can find here:
     * class: **Puppeteer**: https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-puppeteer

-2. If Puppeteer was connected by protractor-puppeteer-plugin, you should use `channel` property.
+2. If Puppeteer was connected by `protractor-puppeteer-plugin`, you should use `cdp` property.
-The `channel` property provides to use all features of Puppeteer after merging with Protractor.
+The `cdp` property provides to use all features of Puppeteer after merging with Protractor.

     ```
         // myTest.js